Manopriyo/PathChron/README.md

-# StudyTube 🎓
+# PathChron 🎓

-StudyTube is a simple and clean YouTube Lecture Companion designed to help students take structured notes while watching lectures.
+PathChron is a simple and clean YouTube Lecture Companion designed to help students take structured notes while watching lectures.

 It eliminates distractions and improves revision efficiency by allowing timestamp-based note-taking and PDF export.